integrated-ethics/web/content/labs/first-look/first-look-worksheet.markdown

 The third framework, **virtue ethics**, takes a completely different approach—it examines the background of our moral decisions and actions.
-For example, it asks how a person who is generous will see a situation and its moral demands differently than someone who is greedy.
+For example, it asks how a person who is generous will see a situation and its moral demands differently from someone who is greedy.
 The “right thing to do” is the thing that would be chosen by the virtuous person.

 Virtue ethics is often the easiest framework to initially grasp.
 Most of